eli7lauf/Lotus/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 *********************************
 Hi!
-I am a Change
+I am a new Change
 *********************************
 In the project directory, you can run: